-This session highlighted the role of renewable energy in achieving resilient recovery for displaced communities in the Arab region.
-The transition to risk-informed, low-carbon climate resilient forms of energy allows countries to be more resilient to crises, and helps ensure access to sustainable energy for communities when a crisis does occur.
+A designated session discussed options to scale up the use of renewable energy solutions for resilient recovery in displaced communities and showcased emerging success stories in the Middle East and Horn of Africa region including Yemen and Sudan.
+Recent experiences in these countries have provided a better understanding of how solar solutions can meet urgent needs such as access to water, health and education services, and regeneration of livelihoods.
+The transition to low-carbon, climate-resilient forms of energy allows countries to be more resilient to crises, and helps ensure access to sustainable energy for communities when a crisis does occur.

 Countries hosting displaced populations are also under tremendous pressure so energy has to be about long-term inclusiveness to ensure cost-effective solutions to recover from natural disasters, climate change-induced impacts and shocks, and crisis impacts of protracted conflicts.
 A risk-informed approach to planning, increasing institutional capacity to help predict crises, actions to cope with crises as they unfold, and actions to recover from crises sustainably and quickly inform the way forward.
 A combination of upstream policy support and downstream innovative actions is needed, and solar energy has emerged as the technology of choice.
 Inclusive recovery responses include integrating climate action into crisis prevention policies and integrating energy responses into crisis response and recovery investments to build empowered communities and a resilient ecosystem.
 Strong global, regional and local partnerships that promote integration of long-term sustainable energy actions for crisis recovery and responses are a prerequisite for energy investments in a crisis context for displaced communities.
 Such partnerships ideally would aim to allow a continuous transition from a humanitarian to a development trajectory.